How Does LendingTree Get Paid?

 The Citi® Secured Mastercard® is designed for people who are trying to establish credit, so those with a low score or a limited credit history will have an easier time qualifying.
 Citi doesn’t publish a minimum credit score needed for the card, and they consider a variety of factors, including your credit score, income and outstanding debt.

 Note that applicants with bad credit due to past financial issues may be less likely to get approved than those with no credit or thin credit files.
-In fact, anyone who has had a bankruptcy in the past two years is not eligible for this card.
+Anyone who has had a bankruptcy in the past two years is not eligible for this card.
+If you fit into those categories, a credit card for bad credit might fit your needs better.

 • No annual fee